Senior Dog Digestive Problems: How to Identify What's Wrong

 You wake up to mild gas one day.
 Softer stool the next.
 Morning vomit twice this week.

-One symptom hides the mechanism.
+One symptom doesn't tell you what's causing the problem.
 You see gas.
 You switch food.
 You see soft stool.
 You add pumpkin.
 Sometimes it works.
 Sometimes it fails.
 You can't tell why.

 A symptom is a single event.
 A pattern is what happens consistently over 5–7 days.